Mock object

-In computer science, a mock object is an object that imitates a production object in limited ways.
+In computer programming, a mock object is an object that imitates a production object in limited ways.

 A programmer might use a mock object as a test double for software testing.
 A mock object can also be used in generic programming.

 Analogy

 A mock object can be useful to the software tester like a car designer uses a crash test dummy to simulate a human in a vehicle impact.

 Motivation

 In a unit test, mock objects can simulate the behavior of complex, real objects and are therefore useful when a real object is impractical or impossible to incorporate into a unit test.
 If an object has any of the following characteristics, it may be useful to use a mock object in its place: